woossi0/suite/docs/geoexplorer/src/using/add.rst

 To add layers from one of these servers, click the new server in the :guilabel:`View available data from` list and select the required layer from the updated :guilabel:`Available Layers` panel.
-..
-Should this say something like "the New Server button"?

 .. figure:: images/add_availableserverlayers.png

    *Other server layers*